Do interviews make you break out into a sweat? Here are seven times an interview coach can help.

 Actually, it is a pretty big deal, and you need to prepare — and no, that doesn't mean forcing your significant other to play interviewer.
 Instead, it's time to turn to interview coaching.

 Interview coaching will help alleviate some of those sweat-inducing jitters.
 You'll take part in a mock interview and receive real-time feedback.
 Have something in particular you need to work on?
 Your body language?
 Small talk?
 Overall confidence?
 Interviewing coaching can help.

 Here are seven instances where interview coaching can really pay off:

-1. You never get passed the phone screen
+1. You never get past the phone screen

 Phone screens are the ultimate first impressions, but they're also quite intimidating.
 If a recruiter or hiring manager calls you out of the blue, you might feel flustered.
 Even if it's a scheduled affair, screenings are nerve-wracking.
 After all, you're trying to woo a stranger through the phone.

 But here's the thing: If you can't seem to make it passed the phone screen — stage zero of the job interview process — then you're not even getting a real chance.
 That's where an interview coach can help.
 Your coach will help you gain the confidence and interview skills you need to move forward.

 2. You haven't mastered your elevator pitch

 Whether you're a seasoned professional with decades of experience or you're just entering the workforce, crafting your elevator pitch is a daunting task.
 How do you summarize all of your experiences, hopes, and dreams into a 30-second spiel?

 Time to video chat your career coach.
 They'll work with you to polish and perfect your elevator pitch.
 You can then use this pitch for years to come — at networking events, during phone screens, or even in your LinkedIn profile.